once94/coursera_wearable/CodeBook.md

 ## Source

-The original data comes from Human Activity Recognition Using Smartphones Data Set at Machine Learning Repository available at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones .
+The original data comes from [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) at [UC Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/index.html).

 ## Data Set Information

-See [Source] for more info.
+See Source for more info.

 ### Data Set 1 - the basic data set

-The first dataset, called `dataSet`, contains observations from the test and the train dataset based in the original data set.
+The first dataset, called `dataSet`, contains merged observations from the test and the train dataset based in the original data set.

+For *Data Set 1*, only only the measurements on the mean and standard deviation were extracted.

 ### Data Set 2 - the summed data set
 The second dataset, called `tidyData`, contains the averaged out data for each subject and each activity.
+It is derived from *Data Set 1*.

 ## Attribute Information